extrawurst/extrawurst.github.io/_posts/2020/2020-12-15-unity-flatbuffers.md

 * *how* you can do that yourself
 * what *benefit* we gained

+**TL;DR**

+You are looking to simplify your life integrating flatbuffers in Unity?
+Look no further: [gameroasters/flatbuffers-unity](https://github.com/gameroasters/flatbuffers-unity-docker)

 # Context

 Our recent game *Wheelie Royale* ([Appstore](https://apps.apple.com/US/app/id1518264893) / [Playstore](https://play.google.com/store/apps/details?id=com.gameroasters.wheelieroyale&hl=en&gl=US)) downloads a lot of replay data by other players.
 Replay data is stored in JSON format.
 In the most extreme cases up to 16mb of JSON for a single level.